 For any admissible control $u(\cd) \in \sU$ and its associated state process $X(\cd) := X(\cd; \xi, u(\cd))$, we denote

 which is a random measure.
-Since the solution $U(\cd): \cP_2(\dbR^n) \to \dbR$ in \eqref{eq:value_function_ergodic_MFC} to the Bellman equation is smooth enough in the sense of Lions derivative, by It\^o's formula along a flow of conditional measures (see Theorem 4.14 in \cite{Carmona-Delarue-2018}), we have
+Since the solution $U(\cd): \cP_2(\dbR^n) \to \dbR$ in \eqref{eq:value_function_ergodic_MFC} to the Bellman equation is sufficiently smooth in the sense of Lions derivatives, It\^o's formula along a flow of conditional measures (see Theorem 4.14 in \cite{Carmona-Delarue-2018}) gives

 where $\h{b}(\cd, \cd, \cd), \h{\sigma}(\cd, \cd, \cd)$ and $\h{\gamma}(\cd, \cd)$ are defined in \eqref{eq:hat_coefficient_functions}.
 Note that the quadratic variation of the last term in the above equation is finite, i.e.,